terryneumann/terryneumann.github.io/_pages/about.md

 On the governance side, I am interested in crafting policies and technical standards that facilitate the safe sharing of advanced AI technologies, ensuring they cannot be used for nefarious purposes.
 For instance, I propose "locking" inference for models that have been additionally trained after initial distribution until red-teaming evaluations are passed.

+## About Me

+In my spare time, I like to run around Austin (currently training for an ultra-marathon!), watch movies at [AFS](https://www.austinfilm.org/), and experiment with my ever growing guitar pedal collection.